-In 1990 he became the first member of either the Human Factors and Ergonomics Society or the International Ergonomics Association to be elected to the National Academy of Engineering (NAE).
+In 1990 he became the first member the Human Factors and Ergonomics Society to be elected to the National Academy of Engineering (NAE).
 He was elected "for fundamental contributions to and professional leadership in human, physical, and cognitive aspects of engineering systems."
 In 1995 he received an Honorary Doctorate from the Chinese Academy of Sciences, "for great contributions to the development of science and technology and for the great influence upon the development of science and technology in China."
 He is the fourth person in all fields of science and engineering in the 45 years of the Academy ever to receive this award.
 In 2006, he received the Friendship Award presented by the People's Republic of China.
 The award is the highest honor the Chinese government confers on foreign experts.
-In 2007, he received the John Fritz Medal which is the engineering profession’s highest award for his "fundamental international and seminal leadership and technical contributions to human engineering and industrial engineering education, theory, and practice."
+In 2007, he received the American Association of Engineering Societies' John Fritz Medal which is the engineering profession’s highest award for his "fundamental international and seminal leadership and technical contributions to human engineering and industrial engineering education, theory, and practice."

-The journals Ergonomics (2003), Computers in Industry (2010) and Intelligent Manufacturing (2011) have published special issues in honor of Gavriel Salvendy and the Wall Street Journal described the impact of some of his work in China.
-He is honorary fellow and life member of the Ergonomics Society and fellow of Human Factors and Ergonomics Society, Institute of Industrial Engineers, and the American Psychological Association.
+Special issues of the journals Ergonomics (2003), Computers in Industry (2010) Intelligent Manufacturing (2011) were published in honor of Gavriel Salvendy.
+Additionally, the Wall Street Journal described the impact of his work in China on university education and manufacturing productivity.
+He is honorary fellow and life member of the Ergonomics Society and Fellow of the Human Factors and Ergonomics Society, Institute of Industrial and Systems Engineers, and the American Psychological Association.
 He has advised organizations in 31 countries on the human side of effective design, implementation and management of advanced technologies in the workplace.
-He earned his Ph.D. in engineering production at the University of Birmingham, United Kingdom.
+He earned his Ph.D. in Engineering Production at the University of Birmingham, United Kingdom.

 Updated in February 2019